A free guide on how to build DCF models in Excel

-A DCF model is a specific type of financial model used to value a business.
+A DCF model is a specific type of financial modeling tool used to value a business.
 DCF stands for Discounted Cash Flow, so a DCF model is simply a forecast of a company’s unlevered free cash flow discounted back to today’s value, which is called the Net Present Value (NPV).
-This DCF model training guide will teach you the basic, step by step.
+This DCF model training guide will teach you the basics, step by step.

-Even though the concept is simple, there is actually quite a bit of technical background to each of the components described above, so let’s break each of them down into further detail.
-The basic building block of a DCF model is the 3 statement model, which links the financial statements together.
+Even though the concept is simple, there is quite a bit of technical background knowledge required for each of the components mentioned above, so let’s break each of them down in further detail.
+The basic building block of a DCF model is the 3 statement financial model, which links the financial statements together.
 This DCF model training guide will take you through the steps you need to know to build one yourself.

-Cash flow is simply the cash generated by a business that’s available to be distributed to investors, or reinvested in the business.
+Cash flow is simply the cash generated by a business that’s available to be distributed to investors or reinvested in the business.
 Unlevered Free Cash Flow (also called Free Cash Flow to the Firm) – is cash that’s available to both debt and equity investors.
 To learn more, please read our guide on how to calculate Unlevered Free Cash Flow and how to calculate it.

 Cash flow is used because it represents economic value, while accounting metrics like net income do not.
 A company may have positive net income but negative cash flow, which would undermine the economics of the business.
 Cash is what investors really value at the end of the day, not accounting profit.

-The cash flow that’s generated from the business is discounted back to a specific point in time (hence the name DCF model), typically to the current date.
-The reason cash flow is discounted comes down to several things, mostly summarized as opportunity cost and risk, in accordance with the theory of the time value of money.
+The cash flow that’s generated from the business is discounted back to a specific point in time (hence the name Discounted Cash Flow model), typically to the current date.
+The reason cash flow is discounted comes down to several reasons, mostly summarized as opportunity cost and risk, in accordance with the theory of the time value of money.
 The time value of money assumes that money in the present is worth more than money in the future because money in the present can be invested and thereby earn more money.

 A firm’s Weighted Average Cost of Capital (WACC) represents the required rate of return expected by its investors.
 Therefore, it can also be thought of as a firm’s opportunity cost, meaning if they can’t find a higher rate of return elsewhere, they should buy back their own shares.

-To the extent a company achieves rates of return above their cost of capital (their hurdle rate) they are “creating value” and if they are earning a rate of return below their cost of capital they are “destroying value”.
+To the extent a company achieves rates of return above their cost of capital (their hurdle rate), they are “creating value.”
+If they are earning a rate of return below their cost of capital, then they are “destroying value.”

 Investors’ required rate of return (as discussed above) generally relates to the risk of the investment (using the Capital Asset Pricing Model).
 Therefore, the riskier an investment, the higher the required rate of return and the higher the cost of capital.

-The farther out the cash flows are the riskier they are, and thus need to be discounted further.
+The farther out the cash flows are, the riskier they are, and, thus, they need to be discounted further.

-This is a large topic, and there is an entire art behind forecasting the performance of a business.
-In simple terms, the job of a financial analyst is to make their most informed prediction about how each of the drivers of a business will impact its results in the future.
+This is a huge topic, and there is an art behind forecasting the performance of a business.
+In simple terms, the job of a financial analyst is to make the most informed prediction possible about how each of the drivers of a business will impact its results in the future.
 See our guide to assumptions and forecasting to learn more.

-Typically, a forecast for a DCF model will go out approximately 5 years, except for resource or long-life industries such as mining, oil and gas, and infrastructure where engineering reports will be used to build a long-term “life of resource” forecast.
+Typically, a forecast for a DCF model will go out approximately five years, except for resource or long-life industries such as mining, oil and gas, and infrastructure, where engineering reports can be used to build a long-term “life of resource” forecast.
 For an example of this, please see our mining financial modeling course.

-A growth-based forecast is simpler and makes sense for stable, and possibly mature business, where a basic year over year growth rate can be used.
-For many DCF models this will be sufficient.
+A growth-based forecast is simpler and makes sense for stable, mature businesses, where a basic year-over-year growth rate can be used.
+For many DCF models, this is sufficient.

-A drivers-based forecast is more detailed and challenging to develop.
+A driver-based forecast is more detailed and challenging to develop.
 It requires disaggregating revenue into its various drivers, such as price, volume, products, customers, market share, and external factors.
-Regression analysis is often used as part of a drivers-based forecast to determine the relationship between underlying drivers, and top-line revenue growth.
+Regression analysis is often used as part of a driver-based forecast to determine the relationship between underlying drivers and top-line revenue growth.

 Building an expense forecast can be a very detailed and granular process, or it can also be a simple year-over-year comparison.

-This way this section is built will depend largely on what type of DCF model you’re building.
-The most common approach is to just keep the company’s current capital structure in place, assuming no major changes other that things that are “knows” like debt maturity.
-Since we’re using unlevered free cash flow this section is actually not that important to the DCF model.
+Since we’re using unlevered free cash flow, this section is actually not that important to the DCF model.
 It is, however, important if you are looking at things from the perspective of an equity investor or equity research analyst.
-Investment bankers typically focus on enterprise value, as It’s more relevant for M&A transactions where the entire company is bought or sold.
+Investment bankers typically focus on enterprise value, as it’s more relevant for M&A transactions, where the entire company is bought or sold.

 The terminal value is a very important part of a DCF model.
-It often makes up more than 50% of the net present value of the business, especially if the forecast period is 5 years or less.
-There are two way to calculate the terminal value: the perpetual growth rate approach and the exit multiple approach.
+It often makes up more than 50% of the net present value of the business, especially if the forecast period is five years or less.
+There are two ways to calculate the terminal value: the perpetual growth rate approach and the exit multiple approach.

-The perpetual growth rate assumes that the cash flow generated at the end of the forecast period grows at a constant rate forever.
-So, for example, the cash flow of the business is $10 million and grows at 3% forever, with a cost of capital of 10%.
+The perpetual growth rate approach assumes that the cash flow generated at the end of the forecast period grows at a constant rate forever.
+So, for example, the cash flow of the business is $10 million and grows at 2% forever, with a cost of capital of 15%.
 The terminal value is $10 million / (15% – 2%) = $77 million.

-With the exit multiple approach the business is assumed to be sold for what a “reasonable buyer” would pay for it.
+With the exit multiple approach, the business is assumed to be sold for what a “reasonable buyer” would pay for it.
 This typically means an EV/EBITDA multiple at or near current trading values for comparable companies.
-As you can see in the example below, if the business has $6.3 million of EBITDA and similar companies are trading at 6x then the terminal value is $6.3 million x 8 = $50 million.
+As you can see in the example below, if the business has $6.3 million of EBITDA and similar companies are trading at 8x, then the terminal value is $6.3 million x 8 = $50 million.
 That value is then discounted back to the present to get the NPV of the terminal value.

-It’s important to pay close attention to the timing of cash flow in a DCF model as not all the time periods are necessarily equal.
-There is often an “stub period” at the beginning of the model where only a portion of the year’s cash flow is received by the investor.
+It’s important to pay close attention to the timing of cash flows in a DCF model, as not all the time periods are necessarily equal.
+There is often a “stub period” at the beginning of the model, where only a portion of the year’s cash flow is received.
 Additionally, the cash outflow (making the actual investment) is typically a spate time period before the stub is received.

-XNPV and XIRR are easy ways to be very specific with the timing of cash flow when building a DCF model.
+XNPV and XIRR functions are easy ways to be very specific with the timing of cash flows when building a DCF model.
 Best practice is to always use these over the regular Excel NPV formula and IRR Excel functions.

-Once the DCF model is complete (i.e. you’ve arrived at the NPV of the business) it’s time to layer on sensitivity analysis to determine what range the business could be worth as various drivers or assumptions in the model change.
+Once the DCF model is complete (i.e., you’ve arrived at the NPV of the business), then it’s time to layer on sensitivity analysis to determine what value range the business could be worth as various drivers or assumptions in the model change.

-To this analysis an analyst uses two main Excel tools: data tables and goal seek.
-By linking the NPV of the business to cells that influence the underlying assumptions, it’s possible to see how the value changes with the inputs.
+To perform this analysis, an analyst uses two main Excel tools: data tables and goal seek.
+By linking the NPV of the business to cells that influence the underlying assumptions, it’s possible to see how the value changes with various inputs.

 We’ve got a bunch of resources on how to perform sensitivity analysis in Excel if you’re interested in learning how to perform it.

 CFI is the official global provider of the Financial Modeling and Valuation Analyst (FMVA)® designation.
-If you want to take your corporate finance career to the next level we’ve got a wide range of financial modeling resources to get you there.
+If you want to take your corporate finance career to the next level, we’ve got a wide range of financial modeling resources to get you there.